ASTM D2000 Standards

 Get The ASTM D2000 Guide Emailed To You!

-If an M is present, metric units will be used for tensile strength, temperature, and tear strength (MPa, °C, and kN/m respectively).
-If no M is present, English units will be used (psi, °F, and ppi respectively).
+The next part of the ASTM line call-out indicates the units that will be used.
+If an M is present in the line call-out, it indicates that metric units will be used to measure tensile strength, temperature, and tear strength (MPa, °C, and kN/m, respectively).
+If no M is present, English units will be used (psi, °F, and ppi, respectively).
+For our example, the measurements will show in metric units.

-This indicates the level of test requirements to which a material may be subjected.
-For example, Grade 1 shows that only basic properties are required, while Grades 2-9 require additional testing criteria, such as low temperature brittleness or special heat aging tests.
-In our example, we will be looking at a fluorocarbon material that must meet some or all Grade 2 requirements.
+The grade is indicated after the unit of measure specification (or the specification revision if the units of measure are English units).
+This denotes the level of test requirements to which a material may be subjected.
+Grade 1 shows that only basic properties are required, while Grades 2-9 need additional testing criteria, such as low-temperature brittleness or special heat aging tests.
+The material must meet some or all Grade 2 requirements in our example.
 Note that Grade Numbers may not be relevant to all material Types and Classes.

 Classification System D2000